-Postbaccalaureate Certificate in Multimedia Writing and Technical Communication.
+Postbaccalaureate Certificate in Multimedia Writing

+and Technical Communication.
 The postbaccalaureate certificate in Multimedia Writing and Technical Communication requires the following courses:

-TWC 501 Principles of Technical Communication 3 Two of the following courses TWC 511 Principles of Visual Communication (3) TWC 521 Principles of Writing with Technology (3) TWC 531 Principles of Technical Editing (3) Three 500-level TWC courses at least two of which must be genre courses, such as TWC 543 Proposal Writing or TWC 547 Business Reports • Total 18
+TWC 501 Principles of Technical Communication Two of the following courses TWC 511 Principles of Visual Communication (3) TWC 521 Principles of Writing with Technology (3) TWC 531 Principles of Technical Editing (3) Three 500-level TWC courses at least two of which must be genre courses, such as TWC 543 Proposal Writing or TWC 547 Business Reports9 Total

-For more information about both certificate programs, call an East College advisor at 480/727-1515, or access the Web site at www.east.asu.edu/ecollege/multimedia.
+For more information about both certificate programs, call an East College advisor at 480/727-1333, or access the Web site at www.poly.asu.edu/ecollege/multimedia.